web2py/py4web/docs/chapter-03.rst

      -Y, --yes          No prompt, assume yes to questions  [default: False] -help, -h, --help  Show this message and exit.

-This option creates a new apps folder (or reinstall it).
-If needed, it will ask for the confirmation of the new folder’s creation and then for copying every standard py4web apps from the assets folder.
-It currently does nothing on binaries installations and from source installation (locally) - for them you can manually copy the existing apps folder to the new one.
+This command creates a new apps folder (or reinstalls one).
+When needed it asks for confirmation before creating the folder and before copying the standard py4web apps from the assets folder. ``setup`` currently has no effect on binary or local-source installations — for those, copy the existing apps folder to the new location manually.

 .. _shell command option: